 1. Preheat the oven to 350F (175C).
 Line a 7”x11” (17.5cm x 28cm) baking pan with baking paper.

 2. Place the flour, semolina, sugar, salt and butter in a food processor fitted with the metal blade.
 Process to a crumbly mixture.
-Spread ½ of the mixture on the baking paper and flatten it with a spatula.
+Spread half of the mixture over the baking paper and flatten it with a spatula.

 3. Mix the grated apples and sliced cherries in a large bowl.
 Spread evenly over the crumbs mixture.
 Top with the rest of the crumbs mixture.